Previous dayApril 24, 2026Next day

 23.7 km1--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 32 km ENE of Ensenada, B.C., MX with origin time 23:03 UTC on April 24, 2026.
+A magnitude 2.5 earthquake was recorded 32 km ENE of Ensenada, B.C., MX on April 24, 2026 at 23:03 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The event originated approximately 23.7 km below the surface, classifying it as shallow crustal.
+This was a shallow crustal earthquake, focused at 23.7 km depth.
 Geolocation places the event at 32.030°N, -116.334°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24